forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 * From day 7 on a faster viral load clearance is observed.
 The average time to viral clearance is about 25% lower.

+#### Huang
+Huang Y-Q, Tang S-Q, Xu X-L, Zeng Y-M, He X-Q, Li Y, Harypursat V, Lu Y-Q, Wan Y, Zhang L, Sun Q-Z, Sun N-N, Wang G-X, Yang Z-P and Chen Y-K (2020) No Statistically Apparent Difference in Antiviral Effectiveness Observed Among Ribavirin Plus Interferon-Alpha, Lopinavir/Ritonavir Plus Interferon- Alpha, and Ribavirin Plus Lopinavir/ Ritonavir Plus Interferon-Alpha in Patients With Mild to Moderate Coronavirus Disease 2019: Results of a Randomized, Open-Labeled Prospective Study.
+Front.
+Pharmacol.
+11:1071. doi: 10.3389/fphar.2020.01071

+##### Methods
+"This was a single-center, randomized, open-labeled, prospective clinical trial.
+Eligible patients with mild to moderate COVID-19 were randomized into three groups: ribavirin (RBV) plus interferon-a (IFN-a), lopinavir/ritonavir (LPV/r) plus IFN-a, and RBV plus LPV/r plus IFN-a at a 1:1:1 ratio."

+##### Results
+"The proportion of patients with SARS-CoV-2 nucleic acid negativity in the LPV/ r+IFN-a-treated group (61.1%) was higher than the RBV+ IFN-a-treated group (51.5%) and the RBV+LPV/r+IFN-a-treated group (46.9%) at day 14; however, the difference between these groups was calculated to be statistically insignificant."

+> => Additional lopinavir/ritonavir or ribavirin or both had no much effect on the viral load clearance.

+#### Meng
+Meng, Z., Wang, T., Li, C., Chen, X., Li, L., Qin, X., ... & Luo, J. (2020).
+An experimental trial of recombinant human interferon alpha nasal drops to prevent coronavirus disease 2019 in medical staff in an epidemic area.
+MedRxiv.
+##### Study Population
+* 2415 medical staff not in direct contact with Covid cases categorized as low risk.
+* 529 medical staff involved in diagnosis and treatment of COVID-19 were categorized into high-risk.
+##### Treatment
+IFN-α 1b, 3000 μ/ml nasal drops (Beijing Tri-Prime Gene Pharmaceutical Co., Ltd., China) administered at a dosage of 2-3 drops/nostril/time, four times/day for 28 days.
+Additionally the high risk group received thymosin-α-1 subcutaneously at a dosage of 1.6 mg, once a week.
+##### Situation at Treatment Start
+Healthy
+##### Results
+No staff member developed Covid-19 (neither pulmonary image of viral pneumonia-like features,  nor fever/respiratory symptoms.)
+##### Side Effects
+"No flu-like symptoms were observed among nearly 2,000 participants in our study.
+A few of participants experienced transient irritation of nasal mucosa such as itching, which relieved without interrupting the intervention."

 ### Refs Topical IFN Beta

 #### Summary Monk
 Monk PD, Marsden RJ, Tear VJ, Brookes J, Batten TN, Mankowski M, Gabbay FJ, Davies DE, Holgate ST, Ho LP, Clark T. Safety and efficacy of inhaled nebulised interferon beta-1a (SNG001) for treatment of SARS-CoV-2 infection: a randomised, double-blind, placebo-controlled, phase 2 trial.
 The Lancet Respiratory Medicine.
 2021 Feb 1;9(2):196-206
 ##### Methods
 * "We did a randomised, double-blind, placebo-controlled, phase 2 pilot trial at nine UK sites.
 Adults aged 18 years or older and admitted to hospital with COVID-19 symptoms, with a positive RT-PCR or point-of-care test, or both, were randomly assigned (1:1) to receive SNG001 (6 MIU) or placebo by inhalation via a mouthpiece daily for 14 days."
 * *Founding:* Synairgen Research
 * *Patients:* 48 IFN; 49 control
 ##### Treatment
 "SNG001 (6 MIU interferon beta-1a) or placebo were delivered via the I-neb nebuliser (Philips Respironics, Murrysville, PA, USA) once daily for up to 14 days (appendix p 4)."
 ##### Situation at Treatment Start
 "In our study, patients had a median duration of symptoms of 10 days at recruitment and SNG001 was given daily for 14 days."
 ##### Outcome
 * "The OSCI is a 9-point scale, where 0 corresponds to no infection and 8 corresponds to death."
 * *Recovered* is defined as having an unchanged post-baseline OSCI score of 0 or 1
 ##### Setting
 "66 (67%) patients required oxygen supplementation at baseline: 29 in the placebo group and 37 in the SNG001 group."
 ##### Results

 Outcome\Group | IFN beta-1a (48)| control (49)